-New stuff aside, Xur still sells a specific armor piece for each class, at 23 Legendary Shards, and an exotic weapon for 29 Legendary shards.
-Note that he now arrives at 9.00 AM PST / 4.00 PM GMT, and leaves when the game resets the following Tuesday.
-If you're a completionist I advise picking up any exotic you don't have, if you've got the Shards to burn.
-Here's what else he's flogging this week…
+Xur sells one specific armor piece for each class, at 23 Legendary Shards, and an exotic weapon for 29 Legendary shards.
+Xur is open for business from 8:00 am PST / 12:00 pm EST / 3:00 pm GMT, and leaves when the game resets on Tuesday.
+Here's what he has this week.

-Eye of Another World (Warlock helmet) — probably buy
+Crown of Tempests (Warlock helmet) — definitely buy